 Everyone’s body reacts differently to disc golf – some find they need rest due to a past injury or they just wear themselves down a little too much.
 Others benefit from pushing themselves to get into peak physical shape in only a few months so they can get out there in February and crush it.

 If you live in an area that’s inundated with snow and harsh weather during the offseason, it doesn’t necessarily prevent you from putting in the work to improve your game.
 While you may not be able to visit an open field to practice, you can utilize indoor areas to hone your putting and upshot techniques.
-Get involved in a winter putting league or even join your local gym to keep your athletic ability up.
+Get involved in the winter putting league or even join your local gym to keep your athletic ability up.

 It’s A Marathon, Not A Sprint

 Perhaps one of the biggest shifts you can make during the offseason is to view each year as part of a marathon of disc golf.
 Instead of packing as much as possible into each season and then ending it exhausted and becoming a couch potato for three months during the winter, change your perspective to a more long-term approach.